SamHusbands21/thesis/README.md

 In terms of ordering the code, data_reading.py and data_reading_large.py read in the data, with data_reading_large.py reading in the data with all features.
 This code is optional, the two csvs (mortality.csv and mortality_large.csv) are the sole output and should be saved  be saved in the path a path ./data.
 A complete list of the data files used is is provided in dataset_listing.md, as uploading all of these exceeds the data limit.

 Following on from datareading, the bootstrapping python file creates the bootstrapped datasets and should be run second.
+Theses files perform the model building and optimisation on each of the bootstraps, and output predictions for each bootstrap to a csv.

 After this, the model_building_X.py files can be run.
 This implement the different varieties of model building with different variants:
 - model_building.py refers to the initial analysis with the strong number of features, and includes the training of the ensemble learner.